Muihammadusman2478/mysql/Database Management Commands.md

 ```

 ### Verify Permissions
-Shows the permissions assigned to the user `thomas`.
+Shows the permissions assigned to the user `jahxxhdjxe`.
 ```sql
 SHOW GRANTS FOR 'jahxxhdjxe'@'%';
 ```